 U.S. Virgin Islands

 K-12 State Lead: Alexandria Baltimore-Hookfin, State Assessment Director, Virgin Island Department of Education

 Higher Education Lead: Camille McKayle, Provost and Vice President for Academic Affairs, University of the Virgin Islands

-K-12 State Lead: Michael Hock, Director of Adult Education, High School Completion Program, Vermont Agency of Education
+K-12 State Lead: Michael Hock, Director of Educational Assessment, Vermont Agency of Education

 Higher Education Lead: Yasmine L. Ziesler, Chief Academic & Academic Technology Officer, Vermont State Colleges

 K-12 Lead: Anton Jackson, Director of Assessment Development, Office of Superintendent of Public Instruction

 The Smarter Balanced Executive Committee oversees the ongoing development and management of the assessment system and the Consortium’s finances.
 The Executive Committee is comprised of seven positions: Chair, Chair-Elect, Past-Chair, two At-Large K-12 positions, one Higher Education positions, and one Post-Secondary Careers position.
 Executive Committee members and chairs are elected by the Governing members.